jetli/awesome-yew/README.md

 - [Sauron](https://github.com/ivanceras/sauron) - Sauron is an HTML web framework for building web-apps.
 - [Seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps.
 - [Smithy](https://github.com/rbalicki2/smithy) - A framework for building WebAssembly apps in Rust.

+## Related lists

+- [Awesome Rust and Webassembly](https://github.com/rustwasm/awesome-rust-and-webassembly) - A list of awesome Rust and WebAssembly projects, libraries, tools, and resources.
+- [Awesome Rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.